OpenDreamKit/OpenDreamKit/README.md

       activities, future plans.

-    The distinction between what was done before, for, and after the deliverable should be strictly unambigous.
+    The distinction between what was done before, for, and after the deliverable should be strictly unambiguous.

     This description should be self-contained.
 Still, it's recommended to enrich it with cross links as appropriate.
 In particular add